UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

 **Expected outputs**
 * App built; single sign on is displayed when the RESPECT launcher app is installed.
 User can sign-in using RESPECT launcher account.
+* When RESPECT launcher account is active, then learner progress and results are saved using xAPI and/or AGS parameters as specified in the auth resut.

 ### 5 Support launching a specific Learning Unit